2025 Gull Lake Provicial Park Herbicide Application

-1. Why is herbicide being used for weed control in town?
+1. Why is herbicide being used for weed control in the park?

 Herbicides are an effective tool for managing invasive and noxious weeds that threaten native plants and infrastructure.
-The Town of Hinton has contracted Sure Shot Environmental Ltd. to help maintain clean, safe, and visually appealing green spaces, roadsides, and public areas.
-The primary focus of this application is control of Noxious and Prohibitive Noxious Non-Native species as identified in the Alberta Weed Control Act and to control Dandelions in turfed areas.
+The primary focus of this application is control of Noxious and Prohibitive Noxious Non-Native species as identified in the Alberta Weed Control Act.

 2. Is herbicide safe for people and pets?

 Yes.
 All herbicides used are registered by Health Canada's Pest Management Regulatory Agency (PMRA) and are applied by provincially certified applicators following strict safety guidelines.
 Application is done with care to minimize exposure, and treated areas are marked with signs to let people know when it's safe to return.
-The products being used in the Town of Hinton are all classified as Non-Residual, no grazing restrictions, are not prone to leeching, and have low re-entry intervals.
+The products being used are all classified as Non-Residual, no grazing restrictions, are not prone to leeching, and have low re-entry intervals.

 3. What types of herbicides are used?

 Sure Shot uses selective herbicides specifically designed to target broadleaf weeds and invasive species while minimizing impact to grasses and native vegetation.
 Only products approved by Health Canada’s Pest Management Regulatory Agency (PMRA) are used.
-Along the roadways corridors, ClearView (https://www.corteva.ca/en/products-and-solutions/crop-protection/clearview.html) is being used.
-In the field turf areas and parks, Trillion (https://nufarm.com/ca/product/trillion-turf-herbicide/) is being used.
+Milestone is being used for this application (https://www.corteva.ca/en/products-and-solutions/crop-protection/milestone.html)

 4. Does herbicide have a strong smell?